-How do you make your jewelry?
+How do you make your jewellery?

 “When using metals, I keep them in their natural state.
 I don’t plate or coat them in other metal.
 Unique hand cut stones also feature a lot in my work.
 As much as I can, I want my pieces to offer a client the chance to own something that's unique to them.”

-“I like to create jewelry that gives a sense of protection but also makes you feel confident that you can handle whatever comes your way.
+“I like to create jewellery that gives a sense of protection but also makes you feel confident that you can handle whatever comes your way.
 Beautiful adorning armour so to speak.
 The rings I wear have moments attached to them, they help me be more me.”

 “The rings I wear have moments attached to them, they help me be more me."